Echoes 2022

 Northern Potters Association, Tarmac, Longcliffe Community Fund, The Eaton Fund, Potclays and Valentine Clays.

 To Buxton and Derby Museums for loan of a photograph, a painting, and cinerary urns.
-To National Monument Service, Dublin, Ireland for use of photographs.

 To Tim Daw owner of The Long Barrow, Barry Thomas and Marcus Goode for photography.